kth-ros-pkg/kdl_wrapper/README.md

 Overview
 ---------------------------------------------
-Wraps the kdl and kdl_parser packages for generating KDL kinematic chains from URDF by taking as inputs the IDs of the root and tip of the kinematic chain.
+Wraps the kdl and kdl_parser packages for generating KDL kinematic chains from URDF by taking as inputs the IDs of the root and tip of the kinematic chain of a robot manipulator.

 It also initializes the following KDL solvers:
  - Inverse velocity solver (WDLS)